 Three out of the four demonstrators are in operation or about to be commissioned.
 The fourth has recently been delivered to a location in Spain and will soon be connected on site.
 “All four units will be supplied with waste heat – or thermal energy from an electric heater, since installing a waste heat recovery system was too difficult at one of the sites,” said Joachim Koschikowski, who leads a Task 62 working group called Thermally driven water separation technologies and recovery of valuable resources and is a researcher with Fraunhofer ISE, Germany.
 “In general, the temperatures required for separation are about 80 °C, so heat could be supplied by solar, although this was not part of our project R&D.”

-One of the pilot plants has been installed by AEE INTEC at AT&S, where printed circuit boards are made for the auto, medical and aviation industries.
+One of the pilot plants has been installed by AEE INTEC at a gold processing company in Austria, where printed circuit boards are made for the auto, medical and aviation industries.
 Thanks to membrane distillation technology (see the illustration below), separating the rinse water is expected to lead to a concentration of 5.5 g/litre with respect to gold and 1.7 g/litre in the case of cobalt.
 This type of improvement is made in order to reduce total gold use and close the water cycle.
 A feasibility study on a gold bath at AT&S showed that the process could save almost EUR 150,000 and about 1,450 m³ of wastewater a year.